| Does

 business immediately, identify a need and then offer to discuss

 a solution.
 Here's a seven-step process for doing so.
+First,

 identify the need, which often may arise from a life-changing event.